Treaty of Breda (1667): Terms

 Article 1 of the treaty stipulated a limited military alliance, obliging fleets or single ships sailing on the same course to defend each other against a third party.
 Article 3 established the principle of uti possidetis, or "what you have, you hold", with an effective date of 20 May.
-The Dutch regained Surinam, now part of modern Suriname, while the English kept New Netherland, which was subsequently divided into the colonies of New York, New Jersey, Pennsylvania, Massachusetts, Connecticut and Delaware.
+The Dutch kept Surinam, now part of modern Suriname, Fort Cormantin and Run while the English kept New Netherland, which was subsequently divided into the colonies of New York, New Jersey, Pennsylvania, Massachusetts, Connecticut and Delaware.

 Articles 4 to 8 applied the same principle to losses of goods or ships, including those that occurred before the war.
 No indemnities could be levied or punishments imposed, but all existing Letters of Marque were declared void.
 To allow time to communicate these instructions, Article 7 varied the date on which they would be enforced: 5 September for the English Channel and the North Sea, 5 October for the other European seas, 2 November for the African coast north of the Equator and 24 April 1668 for the rest of the world.

 Article 10 required all prisoners to be exchanged without ransom although the Dutch later demanded reimbursement of their living expenses, which the English viewed as the same thing.
 After their failed 1666 coup, many Orangists sought refuge in England, with English and Scots dissidents going the other way.
 In Articles 13 and 17, both sides undertook not to protect each other's rebels; in a secret annex, the Dutch undertook to extradite regicides who voted for the Execution of Charles I in 1649, although in practice these provisions were ignored.

 A separate treaty amended the Navigation Acts; goods transported along the Rhine or Scheldt to Amsterdam could be carried by Dutch ships to England without being subject to tariffs.
 England also accepted the principle of "free ships make free goods", which prevented the Royal Navy from intercepting Dutch ships during wars in which the Dutch were neutral.
 These terms were preliminary, with a definitive text signed on 17 February 1668.

 The Danish and French treaties followed the Anglo-Dutch version in waiving claims for restitution of losses.
 In addition, England returned the French possessions of Cayenne and Acadia, captured in 1667 and 1654 respectively, but the exact boundaries were not specified, and the handover was delayed until 1670.
-England regained Montserrat and Antigua, with the Caribbean island of Saint Kitts divided between both countries.
+England regained Montserrat and Antigua, and the Anglo-French division of the Caribbean island of Saint Kitts was restored.
 After the treaties were signed on 31 July, they were sent to each country for ratification, a process which was completed by 24 August and followed by public celebrations in Breda.